 When you are in Nassau for the day, you can either take a shore excursion sponsored by the cruise ship, book an excursion on your own, or use the time to explore the city, the island or a beach.
 Because of the tropical location, many tours are water-related.
 Boat trips, a tour of Nassau or the island, snorkeling or diving, golf, swimming with dolphins, or exploring on a submarine are all popular tours.
+Don't forget the food on Arawak Cay.
 Many cruise passengers buy a day pass to the huge Atlantis Resort on nearby Paradise Island.
-There is certainly something for everyone!
+There is certainly something for everyone.

 The relationship between the Bahamas and the United States may not be quite as exciting anymore, but Americans invade the islands each week via cruise ship or airplane bringing welcome tourism dollars into the Bahamian economy.